HumanSignal/label-studio/docs/source/templates/freeform_metadata.md

     div[class*=" TextAreaRegion_mark"] {background: none; height: 33px; border-radius: 0; min-width: 135px;}
 </Style>
 ```
 The styles in this tag are used to modify the styling of the object and control tags used in this labeling configuration.
-The `input` parameter applied to `name^="table"` specifies the borders of the tabular data, and the `input` parameter applied to `name^="table_value"` specifies the borders of the table values.
+The `input` parameter applied to `name^="table"` specifies the borders of the tabular data, and the `input` parameter applied to `name^="table_value"` specifies the borders of only the table values.
 Similarly, the `div` option modifies the existing styles of the TextArea control tag, assigning a background and other CSS styles to override the default styles.

 Use the [Text](/tags/text.html) object tag to specify the text to label:
 ```xml